yonatang/n26-transactions/README.md

     * A single test method might test multiple requirements, in order to make it as fast as possible.
     * Emphasised concurrency testing - race conditions and rollbacks - which is hard to test with mocked environment
 * All tests are continuously tests on a free Travis-CI server: https://travis-ci.org/yonatang/n26-transactions
-* Execute ```gradle check``` to run all tests
-* The actual SQL commands are logged during the integration tests - plenty of insights can be found by looking at the actual way the app is communicating with the database

 ## General